RamonUnch/AltSnap/README.md

 ; Set to 1 to be able to resize all windows even those without borders.

+; Set to 2 to be able to move/resize all fullscreen windows.

+; Set to 3 for both of the above.

 AeroTopMaximizes=1

 ; Enable if you want the window to be maximized when snapped at the top of the monitor.
 You can always hold Shift to invert the behavior.